-Eve Mwangi graduated from the School of Information with a Master's in Information Management and Systems in 2019.
-Prior to the I School, Eve worked as a software engineer for four years.
+Evelyn (Eve) Mwangi graduated from the School of Information with a Master of Information Management and Systems in 2019.
+At Berkeley, she was active with the Black Graduate Engineering and Science Students group.
+Prior to the I School, Eve worked as a software engineer for four years and received her BSc in Computer Science from Kenyatta University in Nairobi, Kenya.
 She currently works at Microsoft as a program manager.

 Why did you choose the I School?